 How Peak Load Can Impact the Cost of Your HVAC System

-Air Conditioning Units on rooftop
+HVAC (Heat, Ventilation, and Air Conditioning) Units on rooftop

-When designing a building's HVAC system, engineers must assess a building's capability to gain or lose heat.
-A building's capability to gain or lose heat helps engineers identify HVAC equipment size, with the building's heat gains and losses characterized as either external or internal loads.
-Cooling load calculations are typically the first to be assessed by the mechanical engineer since these calculations help determine the adequate equipment sizes at the project's outset.
-They are a summation of the building's external and internal loads, which are impacted by its geometry, location, and use, in addition to other factors.
+Cooling load calculations are typically the first to be assessed by the mechanical engineer since these calculations help determine adequate equipment sizes at the project's outset - a summation of the building's external and internal loads, which are impacted by its geometry, location, and use, in addition to other factors.

 What are External Loads?